Unison and octave intervals

 Unison in C and Octave C.

-Listen to unison interval (C-C):
+Listen to the unison interval (C-C):

 Examples of unison intervals